 A word here, too, for his older brother, Joseph Patrick Kennedy.
 Joseph passed away during a secret mission over France, 1944.

 John W. "Johnny" Carson (1925-2005).
 Ensign, U.S. Navy 1943-45 WW II.
-He enlisted as a Seaman Apprentice and later received a commission after studying at Columbia University.
+He enlisted in June 1943 as a Seaman Apprentice and later received a commission after studying at Columbia University.
 He served as OIC of decoding messages on the USS Pennsylvania in the Pacific.
 During his spare time, he fought as an amateur boxer and compiled a 10-0 record.
 He stayed on for a while after the war and continued decrypting messages.
 He liked to tell the story about the time he performed magic tricks for US Secretary of the Navy James V. Forrestal.
 After the war, he worked at an Omaha radio station, then hosted a morning television program, then did some bit acting before becoming host of "The Tonight Show" for thirty years.

 Cesar Romero, American Actor (February 15, 1907 – January 1, 1994).
 Cesar is one of the least appreciated of World War II veterans.
 He was a leading man in the 1930s, starring as The Cisco Kid and as an assortment of foreign counts and Latin lovers.
 One could say that during that time he was more successful than many legendary peers such as John Wayne and Jimmy Stewart.
 Just like Stewart, though, Cesar gave it all up to face bullets and an uncertain future.